khaironnahar4/billionaire-diary/README.md

 Example: `<div>${billionaire.name}</div>`.

 - #### Array Methods:
   - map(): Used to generate arrays of unique states and industries from the API data.
-- filter(): Applied to filter billionaires based on selected state or industry.
+  - filter(): Applied to filter billionaires based on a selected state or industry.
-- sort(): Used to sort the billionaire data in descending order by wealth.
+  - sort(): The billionaire data is sorted in descending order by wealth.
   - reduce(): Employed to calculate the total wealth of all billionaires.

 - #### Destructuring:
 Simplified extraction of properties from objects, such as when accessing name, wealth, industry, and state from each billionaire object in the API response.

-- #### Modules (ES6 Import/Export):
-If applicable, the project may use JavaScript modules to organize code and reuse functionality across multiple files.

 - #### Promises and async/await:
 The project handles asynchronous API calls using fetch() and async/await for cleaner and more readable code.